jquery/jquery.org/pages/conduct/reporting.md

 In your report please include:

-*   Your contact info (so we can get in touch with you if we need to follow up)
+*   Your contact info (so we can get in touch with you if we need to follow up).
 *   Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
 *   When and where the incident occurred.
 Please be as specific as possible.
 *   Your account of what occurred.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger) please include a link.
 Screenshots can be useful in the case something is edited or deleted before action is taken.